OpenDSA/OpenDSA/RST/en/Glossary.rst

       Many programs can be designed to either speed processing at the cost of additional storage, or reduce storage at the cost of additional processing time.

+   sparse matrix
+      A matrix whose values are mostly zero.
+      There are a number of data structures that have been developed to store sparse matrices, with the goal of reducing the amount of space required to represent it as compared to simply using a regular matrix representation that stores a value for every matrix position.

+   sparse graph
+      A :term:`graph` where the actual number of :term:`edges` is much less than the possible number of edges.
+      Generally, this is interpreted to mean that the :term:`degree` for any :term:`vertex` in the graph is relatively low.

    spatial application
       An application what has spatial aspects.
 In particular, an